US-backed Syrian fighters pressing IS gunmen in north

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+“Ultimately the attackers were killed, defeated or chased off,” he said.
+He said three Syrian opposition fighters were killed.

+CENTCOM military command said in a statement the IS militants attacked the checkpoint with a car bomb and 20 to 30 fighters.

+Last week, SDF fighters captured the area of Safsafeh east of Tabqa, laying siege to the town.
 On March 22, U.S. aircraft ferried forces behind militant lines in the Tabqa area to spearhead a major assault near the extremists’ de facto capital, Raqqa.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.